thierr26/thierr26_personal_notes_sphinx_sources/source/email_with_nmh_and_other_cli_programs.rst

   cat Spam/1 | bogofilter -t

 Such commands output one line.
 The first character of the line is S, H or U.

+It seems to me that when trained with too many messages, Bogofilter classifies every message as unsure.
+In that case, I would recommend retraining Bogofilter with much less data (for example only the recent messages).

 Follow the `link for interesting details about how Bogofilter works (in French) <http://bogofilter.sourceforge.net/>`_.